FabriceSalvaire/CodeReview/README.rst

 On Linux
 --------

-To summarise, you can easily install CodeReview on Linux with just :code:`pip install CodeReview`
+To summarise, you can easily install CodeReview on Linux with just :code:`pip install CodeReview` but read the followings.

 First you need to verify that Python is installed on your distribution.

-If you install CodeReview from source, you will also need the GCC compiler.
+If you install CodeReview from source, you will also need the GCC C compiler.

 You can create a `Python virtual environment <https://docs.python.org/3/library/venv.html>`_ to install CodeReview in its own container: